• Skip to primary navigation

 Parallel Clamps

-Parallel clamps are so named because the jaws are designed to remain parallel to each other.
-As they tighten making them ideal for gluing boards edge to edge to make panels without forcing them to Cup.
-They’re strong like pipe clamps but more convenient to stand side by side on a benchtop as you put your boards in place.
+Parallel clamps are named as such because their jaws remain parallel to each other as they tighten, making them ideal for gluing boards edge to edge without forcing them to warp or bend.
+They are just as strong as pipe clamps but are more convenient to use on a benchtop as they can stand side by side while you position your boards.

 And unlike pipe clamps, their larger jaws make them more useful for project assembly.
 The downside is they can be heavy and a little bit expensive.